Barn Cottage Sleeps 5 (3 Bedrooms)

 FLY FISHING upstream, both banks, during the season.
 Permit required.

-MANY EXCELLENT PUBS AROUND, MANY OFFERING MEALS.
+GOOD LOCAL PUBS AROUND, MANY OFFERING MEALS.

 BLACKMOOR GATEL OLD RAILWAY INN IS GOOD FOR CHILDREN

 EXCELLENT VILLAGE SHOP at Bratton Fleming, 3 miles away.